microsoft/typespec/docs/extending-typespec/basics.md

 ## Defining Dependencies

-Defining dependencies in a TypeSpec library should be following the following rules:
+Defining dependencies in a TypeSpec library should be following these rules:

 - use `peerDependencies` for all TypeSpec libraries(+ compiler) that you use in your own library/emitter
 - use `devDependencies` for the other typespec libraries used only in tests